roytang/blog/content/notes/2013/07/357872372956672001/index.md

   url: https://twitter.com/roytang/statuses/357872372956672001/
 ---

-RT [@neiltyson](https://twitter.com/neiltyson/): It's not that I like it because I'm good at it.
+It's not that I like it because I'm good at it.
 I'm good at it because I like it.